Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Results and discussion

 where $\lambda$, $\chi$, and ${\bm u}_b$ are the penalty parameter, the mask value ($0$ outside and $1$ outside and inside a body) and the velocity inside the object (which is zero), respectively.
 The velocity vector ${\bm u}=\{u,v,w\}$ and pressure $p$ are non-dimensionalized by the fluid density $\rho$, the length of one side of the square cylinder $D$, and the freestream velocity $U_\infty$.
 The computational domain has dimensions $\left(L_x, L_y, L_z\right)=\left(20D, 4D, 20D\right)$ and the time step is set to $\Delta t=2.5\times10^{-3}$.
 We focus on the region around the body with size: $\left(12.8D, 4D, 4D\right)$, with the following number of grid points: $(\hat{n}_x, \hat{n}_y, \hat{n}_z)=(256, 160, 128)$.
 For more detailed setup of the data, we refer readers to Morimoto et al.~\cite{MFF2021}.
 We use 2,000 snapshots for both pre-training and the second training with SGD.
 The aim of the present CNN model is to estimate four $x-z$ cross sectional velocity fields at $y/D=\{0.2,0.5,1.0,2.0\}$ from a velocity field at $y/D=0.0$.
 A streamwise velocity field $u$ is utilized for both the input and output attributes.

 The application of SWAG-based estimation and UQ for the square-cylinder wake is summarized in figure~\ref{fig:sqcy}.
 As can be expected, the estimation error of the section at $y/D=0.2$ (the one closest to the input section) reports the lowest error among the covered sections.
 Similarly, the standard deviation is also smaller at $y/D=0.2$ and becomes larger with the wall-normal distance, i.e. at $y/D=0.5, 1.0$ and $2.0$.
-The consistency of the trend between the estimation error and the standard deviation implies that the model provides `well-calibrated' uncertainty estimates, which is one of the strengths of SWAG compared to the other neural-network-based probabilistic approaches, as discussed by Maddox et al.~\cite{SWAGarxiv2019}.
+The consistency of the trend between the estimation error and the standard deviation implies that the model provides `well-calibrated' uncertainty estimates, which is one of the strengths of SWAG compared to the other neural-network-based probabilistic approaches, as discussed by Maddox et al.~\cite{SWAGarxiv2019}. {The same trend can also be observed from the distribution of standard deviation fields and the error fields depicted at the bottom of figure~\ref{fig:sqcy}.
+Both fields show relatively high concentration on the region around vortical structures.}